Campus Support Services

 There are a number of places, both on campus and in the community, where you can find help and support if you or someone you know has been sexually assaulted.
 Wanting help and assistance is normal.
 And sometimes not wanting to talk about what happened is normal as well.
 We encourage you to assess your own needs to do what is right for you.

 6th and L Ave.

-Dr. Marianne Weaver and Dr. Tucker Brown
+Dr. Marianne Weaver and Dr. Adam Lotfi

 The counseling center is available for confidential support.
 Reporting a sexual assault to either therapist in the counseling center does not require you to report the assault to anyone else on campus or to law enforcement.
 However, if you choose to pursue action, the counselors can guide you through this process.
 The therapists are trained in trauma response and provide individual counseling for victims to heal.
 Additionally, the counseling center offers consultation with friends, family and staff about how to help a victim.

 Student Health Center